 - Interior cassette toilet and wet bath for travel convenience

 - Dual 125-amp-hour LiFePO batteries for off-grid power

-- Heated power mirrors for clear views no matter how cold outside
+- Heated power mirrors for clear views no matter how cold it is outside

 Walk Thru on the 2021 REVEL 44E 4X4 Mercedes Sprinter Van (Video)